 The CYMT Innovation Laboratory seeks to (a) foster the creation of new models of youth ministry beyond the tired youth group model, (b) discover and name congregational characteristics that either promote or hinder innovative ability, and (c) refine our approach to successfully leading congregations through a practical theological innovation design process.
 Ultimately, the Innovation Lab will help to shape the future of youth ministry.

-The Center for Youth Ministry Training was awarded a $1.1 million grant from the Lilly Endowment, Inc. to create an Innovation Laboratory for the faith formation of young people.
+In 2017, the Center for Youth Ministry Training was awarded a grant from the Lilly Endowment, Inc. to create an Innovation Laboratory for the faith formation of young people.
 We believe that the modern formula for youth ministry, which emphasizes gathering peer-based groups as the dominant model, needs updating.
 We believe we have been called to create and innovate in the image of our Creator.
 As we bring design thinking into conversation with practical theology, we want to help youth ministers develop the ability to create and test new models and approaches that organically fit into their congregational context.